Case study Corporate Services SaaS · APAC

 <1 wk

-Technical analysis per scope (vs 1–3 months internal)
+Analysis per scope (vs 1-3 mo)

 65%

-Of pipeline in QA sign-off or UAT by week 8
+Of pipeline in QA/UAT by week 8

 The legacy platform itself was a challenging constraint.
 Five million lines of code, multi-currency, multi-market — where any change in one module carried downstream consequences across others.
 This was precision surgery on a live, complex system that serves customers across APAC.